jpverkamp/blog/content/reviews/books/K.A. Applegate/Animorphs/13 - The Change.md

 And since this originally released the same day as [[The Andalite Chronicles]]()--and because it's a Tobias book, you had to expect it.

 In short, the Ellimist is (totally not :wink:) interfering to free some Hork-Bajir.
 Tobias gets roped in.
-We do learn a lot more about Hork-Bajir (more than we will really until somewhat later in [[todo:The Hork-Bajir Chronicles]]()).
+We do learn a lot more about Hork-Bajir (more than we will really until somewhat later in [[The Hork-Bajir Chronicles]]()).
 It's a good thing to be doing.

 And yet, I still totally get Tobias lamenting getting jerked around like that.